-Treatment with Entresto was associated with fewer diuretic dose increases and more dose reductions compared to enalapril.
+- Treatment with Entresto was associated with fewer diuretic dose increases and more dose reductions compared to enalapril.

-Patients receiving Entresto and a mineralocorticoid receptor antagonist (MRA) had a lower risk of severe hyperkalemia (high potassium levels, >6) compared to those taking enalapril and an MRA.
+- Patients receiving Entresto and a mineralocorticoid receptor antagonist (MRA) had a lower risk of severe hyperkalemia (high potassium levels, >6) compared to those taking enalapril and an MRA.

-In patients with severe HF symptoms (NYHA functional class IV), Entresto showed consistent benefit when compared to the overall patient population of PARADIGM-HF.
+- In patients with severe HF symptoms (NYHA functional class IV), Entresto showed consistent benefit when compared to the overall patient population of PARADIGM-HF.

 Heart failure is a debilitating and life-threatening condition, which impacts over 60 million people worldwide.
 It is the leading cause of hospitalization in people over the age of 65., About half of people with heart failure have heart failure with reduced ejection fraction (HFrEF).
 Reduced ejection fraction means the heart does not contract with enough force, so less blood is pumped out.
 Heart failure presents a major and growing health-economic burden that currently costs the world economy $108 billion every year, which accounts for both direct and indirect costs.,

 Novartis has established the largest global clinical program in the heart failure disease area across the pharma industry to date, FortiHFy, comprising over 40 active or planned clinical studies designed to generate an array of additional data on symptom reduction, efficacy, quality of life benefits and real world evidence with Entresto, as well as to extend understanding of heart failure.